 Make your shower psychedelic with mood lighting

 We don’t want to walk into restroom lighting that makes us feel like we’re about to get etherized.
-Everyone has been feeling that double smattering of seasonal depression and COVID winter blues, so luckily, the land of happy lighting has been expanding to include everything from faux sunsets to app-driven smart light bulbs.
+Everyone has been feeling that double smattering of seasonal depression and inflation-induced blues, so luckily, the land of happy lighting has been expanding to include everything from faux sunsets to app-driven smart light bulbs.

 Also fully support joining Our Divine Lady’s Cult of Sunset Lamps.
 Who doesn’t want to wake up feeling like the all-knowing baby in 2001: A Space Odyssey?

 Maybe you’re James Turrell.
 Maybe you’re just someone who takes Tinder dates to the MOMA.